About similar audiences for Search

 Keep in mind

-Models for similar audiences exclude browsing activity from sites, pages, or products related to sensitive categories, such as those based on race, religion, sexual orientation or health.
+Models for similar audiences exclude search activity related to sensitive categories, such as those based on race, religion, sexual orientation or health.